Blisto91/dxvk-wiki/Configuration.md

 # dxgi.customVendorId = 0000

+# Override maximum amount of device memory and shared system memory
+# reported to the application.
+This may fix texture streaming issues
+# in games that do not support cards with large amounts of VRAM.
+#
+# Supported values: Any number in Megabytes.
+#
+# Enabled by default for:
+# - Life is Feudal MMO: 4095

+# dxgi.maxDeviceMemory = 0
+# dxgi.maxSharedMemory = 0

 # Handle D3D11_MAP_FLAG_DO_NOT_WAIT correctly when D3D11DeviceContext::Map()
 # is called.
 Enabling this can potentially improve performance, but breaks
 # games which do not expect Map() to return an error despite using the flag.